liambll/blog-archive/_posts/2017-06-28-overview-big-data.markdown

 ---

-Big data is a term for datasets that are so large or complex that it would be challenging to ingest, store, analyze, query and visualize such datasets.
-There is no way to list out all big data technologies.
-Below is the list of big data tools commonly used in the market.
+"Big data is a term for datasets that are so large or complex that it would be challenging to ingest, store, analyze, query and visualize such datasets."
+There is a huge number of big data technologies.
+Below are commonly used big data tools:

 ## 1. Ingestion - Data Streaming
 * Kafka